tibordome/tibordome.github.io/cosmic_web.md

 6. Computing the detection threshold.
 As the last step, we impose physical criteria to determine the detection threshold corresponding to valid environments.
-For nodes, the threshold signature $$\mathcal{S}_{c,\mathrm{cut}}$$ is found by requiring that at least half of the connected regions are virialised according to Eq. \href{#formula}{foo}.
-This is in contrast to the original papers [Cautun et al. (2012)](https://academic.oup.com/mnras/article/429/2/1286/1038906) and [Cautun et al. (2014)](https://academic.oup.com/mnras/article/441/4/2923/1213214), where the authors use a virialisation overdensity of $$\Delta_{\text{vir}} = 370$$.
+For nodes, the threshold signature $$\mathcal{S}_{c,\mathrm{cut}}$$ is found by requiring that at least half of the connected regions are virialised according to [this page](halos.md), Eq.
+1. This is in contrast to the original papers [Cautun et al. (2012)](https://academic.oup.com/mnras/article/429/2/1286/1038906) and [Cautun et al. (2014)](https://academic.oup.com/mnras/article/441/4/2923/1213214), where the authors use a virialisation overdensity of $$\Delta_{\text{vir}} = 370$$.
 To identify connected regions for each node signature floor $$\mathcal{S}_{c}$$, we label them based on a